CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Network-Inventory.md

 ### View All Software Packages Installed

-If you are having an issue several switch, you may want to verify what software is installed and whether it needs updating.
+If you are having an issue with several switches, you may want to verify what software packages are installed on them and compare that to the recommended packages for a given Cumulus Linux release.

-To view package information for your switches, run:
+To view installed package information for your switches, run:

 ```
 netq show cl-pkg-info [<text-package-name>] [around <text-time>] [json]